 The Business Behind Getting High

 This Canadian documentary came out in 2007.
-The information presented is dated but interesting.
+The information presented is outdated but interesting.
 The documentary is about grow-ups, illegal underground growing operations in and around Vancouver.
-The grow-ups fed dispensaries, which turned out to be viable businesses dispensing medical marijuana.
+The grow-ups supplied the Canadian dispensaries, which turned out to be viable businesses dispensing medical marijuana.

 Back in 2007, the growing, wholesaling, and distribution of marijuana were illegal, but the prescribing of it by a doctor for a certain set of medical conditions was legal.

 This is similar to the current situation here in the Netherlands, where you’re able to buy marijuana or hashish at the retail level.
 This has been legal for at least 30 years, although the distribution, manufacture, and cultivation is illegal.
 This is a paradox here in the Netherlands.

 “The Union: The Business Behind Getting High” features the same paradox in Vancouver in 2007.
 Medical dispensaries provided marijuana for people, but the question was where did the marijuana come from?

 Since then, all of those laws have changed.
 It’s now legal to grow and cultivate marijuana.
 It’s regulated and controlled the same way that it is in the United States.
 Of course, now there are a myriad of dispensaries, not only for medical marijuana but also recreational marijuana.